 The winners?
 The best overall diets were in Chad and Mali; close behind were Laos, Myanmar and Guyana.
 They beat the rich countries.
 Few Westerners can even find half of those countries on a map, but they won the healthy diet award.

-Yet the Western countries named above are spending billions of dollars on aid, much of it to bring better health and nutrition to the “less developed” nations.
+Yet the Western countries named above are spending billions of dollars on aid, in many cases to bring better health and nutrition to the “less developed” nations.

 Children as a target